djimenezab/GESTRP/replit.md

 ## Recent Changes

 ### October 15, 2025 (Latest)
+- **Equipos - Clickeable Document Icons in Table**:
+  - Document icons (imagen, ficha, manual) in table are now clickeable
+  - Click any document icon to open it directly in a new tab
+  - Visual feedback: cursor changes to pointer and hover effect
+  - No interference with row click for editing
+  - Consistent UX with "Ver" buttons inside forms

 - **Equipos - View and Download Documents**:
   - Added "Ver" (View) and "Descargar" (Download) buttons for all uploaded documents (imagen, ficha, manual)
   - Click "Ver" to open document in new browser tab